123callumb/React_Webpack/README.md

 ```javascript
 npm install
 ```
 This will install all dependencies we are using on our project.
-It is likely e will be adding to this list during development, but this is a general base.
+It is likely we will be adding to this list during development, but this is a good start.

 ## FILES